divyanshhh-byte/divyanshhh-byte/README.md

 ### Hi there 👋

 I'm a recent college graduate with a **BBA in Business Intelligence & Analytics**.
-My passion lies in uncovering actionable insights from data and helping businesses make smarter decisions.
+My passion lies in uncovering insights from data and helping businesses make smarter decisions.

 #### 🧑‍💻 About Me
 - 📊 **Aspiring Data Analyst / Business Analyst**